In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 One reason someone may choose a vegan or vegetarian diet is for the environment.
 But vegans and vegetarians actually leave different ecological footprints.

-As most of us know by now, animal agriculture is putting strain on the planet.
+As most of us know by now, animal agriculture is putting a strain on the planet.
 Though many people blame the consumption of certain plants like soy to be the main cause of deforestation, what they may not realize is that 70-80% of the grains produced in the US and 80% of the Amazon’s soy actually goes toward feeding livestock!

 Here’s how the production of beef, dairy, chicken and eggs is impacting our environment.